esroyo/land-and-crafts/src/data/projects/criatures-invertides.md

 ---
-title: Criatures Invertides
+title: Inverted creatures
-description: "<span><strong>Criatures Invertides, Barranc de la Palanca</strong> &mdash; <em>elements dissenyats des d’una perspectiva biocèntrica i multiespècie.
-Fabricats a partir de residus de camp.</em></span>"
+description: "<span><strong>Inverted creatures, barranc de la Palanca</strong> &mdash; <em>elements designed from a biocentric and multispecies perspective.
+Made from agricultural waste.</em></span>"
 coordinates: [40.178750, -0.163437]
 cover: ../../assets/projects/criatures-invertides-001.jpg
 ---

-## Criatures invertides
+## Inverted creatures

-Elements dissenyats des d’una perspectiva biocèntrica i multiespècie.
-El resultat final qüestiona els models de consum i producció a través de la pròpia
-materialitat: utilitza residus del camp, l’impacte ambiental en la fabricació és mínim i proposa una estètica de la sobrietat que contrasta amb l'excés de la cultura material dominant, oferint una alternativa basada en el respecte pels cicles naturals.
-El nom d’invertides s’allunya del seu sentit pejoratiu per esdevindre força transformadora des d’una pràctica situada en xarxes de coexistència i interdependència entre espècies, potenciant així l’empatia ecològica.
+Elements designed from a biocentric and multispecies perspective.
+The final result questions consumption and production models through its own materiality: it uses agricultural waste, the environmental impact in manufacturing is minimal and proposes an aesthetic of sobriety that contrasts with the excess of the dominant material culture, offering an alternative based on respect for natural cycles.
+The name "inverted" moves away from its pejorative sense to become a transformative force from a practice situated in networks of coexistence and interdependence between species, thus enhancing ecological empathy.

 ### Material

-Fusta massissa local d’olivera.
+Local solid olive wood.

-### Disseny
+### Design

 Carmela Forés

-### Fabricació
+### Manufacturing

-Carmela Forés i Carles Escrig
+Carmela Forés and Carles Escrig

-### Ubicació
+### Location

 Barranc de la Palanca, Les Useres, Castelló.